adaraiyi18/Huffman-Codes/README.md

 ## Huffman Coding Compression Project
-CS 271 — Spring 2025
+Spring 2025
 Author: IyiOluwa Adaramola
 Project: Huffman Coding Algorithm Implementation and Testing

 ## Overview
 This project implements Huffman Coding, a lossless data compression algorithm.
 It builds a binary tree based on the frequency of characters in a given string and calculates the compressed size of that string using optimal binary encodings.
+This builds on the knowledge I have gained from my CS271 Data Structures class.

 ## What This Project Does
 Encodes strings using Huffman coding